Pulp Engine Document Rendering

 Load benchmarks

 A six-cell render benchmark — warm PDF at three page-count sizes (1 / 10 / 100) plus DOCX / PPTX / XLSX at the 10-page template — with a reproducible compose stack, load script, and three template packs.
 Render-mode comparison (child-process · container · socket) and HA scaling (1 / 2 / 4 instances) are covered by re-running the harness against the matching stack configuration.
-The harness ships in the repo so you can run it on your own hardware; the first published numbers on the reference rig are still pending.
+The harness ships in the repo so you can run it on your own hardware, and the reference-rig numbers are published in the benchmark pack.
+Still pending: a native-Linux rig (to remove the WSL2 variable) and container-mode numbers.
 See the benchmark pack.

 Render process isolation